erikologic/vnc_virtual_display_linker/README.md

 I have it working using Ubuntu 16.04 and an Android tablet

 ### WARNING
-This project is in very low maintenance mode while I focus on other things (such as my day job).
-Pull requests are welcome but I won't guarantee that I will fix reported issues.
+This project is NOT MAINTAINED anymore.
+Maintainers or pull requests are welcome!

 ## INSTALLATION:
 `sudo apt install x11vnc`